igorkosta/igorkosta.github.io/source/_posts/product-please.md

 Products are hard, good products are even harder.
 They are hard to build, hard to launch and even harder to continuously improve.

+Products solve problems.
+Good products solve hard problems.
+Hard problems are not easy to solve, so good products are hard to build.

 According to [Marty Cagan](https://svpg.com/our-team/#marty) - the founder of the [Silicon Valley Product Group](https://svpg.com/) has the best definition of a successful product - the best products exist on the intersection of following qualities:
 - **Valuable** – Something that our customers will choose to use
 - **Usable** – Easy to figure out how to use